owowed/oxi/README.md

 # oxi

-JavaScript library that provide common tools, utilities, helpers to help and ease the development of userscript.
+JavaScript package that provide common tools, utilities, helpers to help and ease the development of userscript.

 ## How to Use